 But you might not ever know about that 4.125% rate if you simply settle for the first rate you see, which is what more than half of mortgage shoppers do.

 Yes, the majority only obtain one quote, and a study a few years ago revealed that lower-income borrowers were even more likely to obtain just one quote.

-- Like the rates, the savings will vary
+- Like mortgage rates, the savings will range depending on loan attributes

-- And how variable rates are at the time of shopping
+- And how much interest rates vary at the time of shopping your home loan

 While the savings will of course vary based on a number of factors, Freddie’s analysis revealed some interesting tidbits.